Home Page

 Year 2

 Mrs Harper is the Year 2 teacher at Harlaxton CE Primary School.
-Below is a transition booklet informing you of a little bit about Year 2 before you begin.
+Below is some transition information informing you of a little bit about Year 2 before you begin.
 We are very friendly and hope to see you soon.

 Monday